ankit-rathi/Decision-Intelligence/chapters/12_Measuring_Decision_Outcomes.md

 ---

-## Final Section — Turning Outcomes Into Organizational Learning
+## Turning Outcomes Into Organizational Learning

 * Measuring decision outcomes closes the loop between actions and results.
 * By defining success metrics, collecting outcome data, and isolating causal effects, organizations gain insight into how decisions influence performance.